REAL RVers chime in on their favorite road trip snacks, including healthy and not-so-healthy but delicious treats…

-- What to See/Do Around EACH Lake like; Ocqueoc Falls Scenic Site, Les Cheneaux Islands, Antique Boat Museum, and many, many more places including BONUS side trips!
+- What to See/Do Around EACH Lake: Ocqueoc Falls Scenic Site, Les Cheneaux Islands, Antique Boat Museum, and many, many more places, including BONUS side trips!

 - And good Campgrounds for each Lake (US side) – at least 4 or 5 for EACH Lake!
 With all the info you need to set up reservations.